yuvalmGS/gigaspaces-wiki-jekyll/xap97net/query-nested-properties.markdown

 ... = new SqlQuery<Dealer>("Cars[*].Company = 'Honda' AND Cars[*].Company = 'Subaru'");
 {% endhighlight %}

 You can use parentheses to specify multiple conditions on the same collection item.
+See examples:
 The following example queries for a **Dealer** which has a **Car** whose *company* equals "**Honda**" and **color** equals "**Red**":

 {% highlight csharp %}
 ... = new SqlQuery<Dealer>("Cars[*](Company = 'Honda' AND Color = 'Red')");
 {% endhighlight %}

 {% note title=Caution %}
 Writing that last query without parentheses will yield results which are somewhat confusing: